AikidoSec/ci-api-client/README.md

   --minimum-severity-level <level>  Set the minimum severity level.
 Accepted options are: LOW, MEDIUM, HIGH and CRITICAL. (choices: "LOW", "MEDIUM",
                                     "HIGH", "CRITICAL")
-  --poll-interval [interval]        The poll interval when checking for an updated scan result (preset: 10) -h, --help                        display help for command
+  --poll-interval [interval]        The poll interval when checking for an updated scan result (preset: 10) --sla-mode                        Let Aikido only fail only on open issues that have gone out of SLA.
+  -h, --help                        display help for command
 ```